-Once you graduate, if you opted to finance your education, you'll be responsible for paying back any student loans.
-While you won't see a direct tax break in accordance with student loan repayment, you can deduct that you've paid, up to $2,500.
+Once you graduate, if you opted to finance your education, you’ll be responsible for paying back any student loans.
+While you won’t see a direct tax break in accordance with student loan repayment, you can deduct interest that you’ve paid, up to $2,500.

 In order to deduct interest on a student loan, the following must all be true: